Ravit Helled: Calculating the rotation periods of Saturn, Uranus and Neptune

 In 2010, Helled and collaborators suggested that the rotation periods of both Uranus and Neptune are in fact unknown.
-They suggested that the length of day on the ice giants are ≈16.58 hr (Uranus) and 17.46 (Neptune).
+They suggested that the lengths of day on the ice giants are ≈16.58 hr (Uranus) and 17.46 (Neptune).

 In 2015, Helled and collaborators accurately calculated Saturn's rotation time (10 hours, 32 minutes, 45 seconds).
 The previous calculation was based on measurements of the Voyager 2 probe in 1981.
-However, calculations from the Cassini probe showed that there is a discrepancy in numbers and there is a gap in the understanding and calculating of the Saturn's rotation time.
+However, calculations from the Cassini probe showed that there is a discrepancy in numbers and a gap in the understanding and calculating of Saturn's rotation time.
 The problem is that the components of Saturn's atmosphere, especially hydrogen and helium, travel at different speeds and do not attest to Saturn's own rotation.
-Therefore, Helled's research was based on calculating the speed of rotation by measuring Saturn's gravitational field and calculating its density and oblateness (the fact that its polar diameter is smaller than its equatorial diameter).
+Helled's research determined the speed of rotation by measuring Saturn's gravitational field and calculating its density and oblateness (the fact that its polar diameter is smaller than its equatorial diameter).

 Obstacles to the movement of winds in Uranus and Neptune

-Together with Yohai Kaspi and Oded Aaronson of the Weizmann Institute of Science, Adam Schumann, and Bill Hubbard of the University of Arizona, Helled succeeded in calculating that the strong winds blowing over Neptune and Uranus are limited to an atmosphere layer whose depth is not more than 1,000 km.
+Together with Yohai Kaspi and Oded Aaronson of the Weizmann Institute of Science, Adam Schumann, and Bill Hubbard of the University of Arizona, Helled succeeded in calculating that the strong winds blowing over Neptune and Uranus are limited to an atmospheric layer whose depth is not more than 1,000 km.

-In Neptune, these winds blow at speeds of about 2,000 km/h, with storms and strong jet currents.
+On Neptune, these winds blow at speeds of about 2,000 km/h, with storms and strong jet currents.
 Since the discovery of these winds by the Voyager 2 probe, researchers have been trying to find out the extent of the phenomenon of wind, in order to better understand the composition of these ice giants.
-The team modelled the influence of the winds on the gravitational field of the planets and to show that the jet currents constitute only a small percentage of the planet's mass.
-The movement of the winds changes the momentary mass of the planet and thus a fluctuation in its gravitational field.
-By calculating the relationship between the pressure and density for the wind pattern and measuring the torque, they proved that the wind layer is limited to 1,000 km and constitutes only a few percent of the planet's mass.
+The team modelled the influence of the winds on the gravitational field of the planets to show that the jet currents constitute only a small percentage of the planet's mass.
+The movement of the winds changes the momentary mass of the planet and thus causes a fluctuation in its gravitational field.
+By calculating the relationship between pressure and density for the wind pattern and measuring the torque, they proved that the wind layer is limited to 1,000 km thick and constitutes only a few percent of the planet's mass.
 The researchers were able to create a map of the gravitational field of the planets based on wind data.